Brig Owens

-Brigman Owens (February 16, 1943 – June 21, 2022) was an American professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys and Washington Redskins.
+Brigman P. Owens (February 16, 1943 – June 21, 2022) was an American professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys and Washington Redskins.
 He played college football at the University of Cincinnati.

-Early years
+Early life

+Owens attended Fullerton Union High School, where he played as a quarterback and defensive back.
+He also played basketball, baseball and track.

+College career

-Owens attended Fullerton Union High School, where he played as a quarterback.
-After graduation he moved on to Fullerton Junior College, where he was named the starting quarterback and led the team to its first ever bowl game, the 1961 Orange Bowl Show.
-In his second season, he received junior college All-American honors.
+Owens enrolled at Fullerton Junior College, where he became the fifth member of his family to play sports at the school.
+As a freshman, he was named the starting quarterback and led the team to its first ever bowl game, the 1961 Orange Bowl Show.
+As a sophomore, he received junior college All-American honors.

-In 1963, he transferred to the University of Cincinnati, where he was named the starting quarterback.
+In 1963, he transferred to the University of Cincinnati, where he became the school's first African American starter at quarterback.
 He posted 974 passing yards, 7 passing touchdowns, 556 rushing yards (led the team) and 6 rushing touchdowns (led the team), while ranking twelfth in the nation in total offense.
 He also served as a placekicker and punter.

-In his last year, he led the team to a 10-1 record, which were the most wins in school history.
+As a senior, he led the team to a 10–1 record, which were the most wins in school history.
 He posted 790 passing yards, 6 passing touchdowns, 658 rushing yards and 6 rushing touchdowns.
-He was a passer, runner, and punter, finishing his college career with a 16-5 record, 2 Missouri Valley Conference titles, 1,764 passing yards, 13 passing touchdowns, 1,214 rushing yards and 12 rushing touchdowns.
+He was a passer, runner, and punter, finishing his college career with a 16–5 record, 2 Missouri Valley Conference titles, 1,764 passing yards, 13 passing touchdowns, 1,214 rushing yards and 12 rushing touchdowns.

 In 1979, he was inducted into the University of Cincinnati Athletics Hall of Fame.
 In 1982, he was inducted into the Orange County Sports Hall of Fame.
 In 2005, he was inducted into the Fullerton College Athletics Hall of Fame.
+In 1990, he received the NCAA Silver Anniversary Award for his deep commitment to the community and country.
+In 2012, he was inducted into the California Community College Athletic Association hall of fame.

 Professional career

 Dallas Cowboys

-Owens was selected by the Dallas Cowboys in the seventh round (89th overall) of the 1965 NFL Draft and converted to safety.
+Owens was selected by the Dallas Cowboys in the seventh round (89th overall) of the 1965 NFL draft.
+He was converted into a safety during training camp.
 He spent most of the year on the team's taxi squad.
 On August 30, 1966, he was traded, along with Jake Kupp and Mitch Johnson, to the Washington Redskins for Jim Steffen and a fifth-round draft choice (#119-Willie Parker).